Danke (Part 1): China's High Profile Real Estate Ponzi Scheme

 Whilst the technology claim may seem like a stretch, the idea of affordable, standardized rental accommodation in big cities where the cost of living can be very high, does sound like an attractive and viable business idea.
 Nevertheless, problems surrounding Danke's business model and cash flows quickly emerged not long after the company's IPO on the New York Stock Exchange in January 2020, and the founder of the company was subsequently arrested for investigation five months later.
 By October 2020, the COO and the majority of Danke's accountants and finance employees had left, and in early November most of the company's assets were frozen in the face of multiple lawsuits.
 By December last year, the CFO had resigned, and the company was in a state of resolution as renters and landlords across the country negotiated with Danke and Tencent's WeBank to decide on mutual solutions.

 What seemed like a promising business idea had proved itself to be the most high profile Ponzi scheme in China's real estate market.
-Danke was fueling a heavily debt-driven expansion by encouraging renters to engage in rent financing arrangements with partner financial institutions, whereby almost a year's worth of rent would be advanced in loan to Danke, which the company used to lease more properties to rent out.
-At the same time, Danke was offering above-market rates to attract property owners as part of an attempt to increase market share and monopolize many popular areas of major cities in China.
-Eventually, with the COVID-19 pandemic as a trigger, Danke couldn't fulfill the high leasing costs incurred as a result of the company's rapid expansion and eventually defaulted on payments to both landlords and contractors, as renters were asked to leave their homes while still being expected to make continued rental payments to the banks to pay off the rent loans.
+Danke was fueling a heavily debt-driven expansion by encouraging renters to engage in rent financing arrangements with partner financial institutions, whereby almost a year's worth of rent would be advanced in loan to Danke upon the inception of each rental contract.
+The company used these "rent loans" to lease additional properties, while simultaneously offering above-market rates to attract new landlords as part of an attempt to increase market share in key strategic areas of many major Chinese cities.
+With the COVID-19 pandemic as a trigger, Danke couldn't fulfill the high leasing costs incurred as a result of the company's rapid expansion and eventually defaulted on payments to landlords and contractors, as renters were asked to leave their homes while still being expected to make continued rental payments to partner banks in order to pay off Danke's rent loans.

 Click here to subscribe and stay tuned for future updates!